-As of 4pm on Friday, February 28, 2014, the Baxter Memorial Library will no longer be part of the Maine Download Library.
-You may still have limited access via your BML library card number for a month or so.
+The Baxter Memorial Library is no longer a part of the Maine Download Library.
 Please know that, going forward, you will still be able to access the Maine Download Library with a Portland Public Library Card which you can get for free at our library.

 BML staff members will continue to be available to assist patrons in using the Maine Download Library.

 What You Need to Know About Health Insurance

 If you're curious about the new government regulations regarding health insurance and what they might mean for you, the Maine State Library has created a page with links to all sorts of valuable resources here: Health Insurance Information.

 In conjunction with our annual Veterans Day Ceremony, the Veterans Day Committee is developing a database of veterans from Gorham or with Gorham ties.
 This is an effort to preserve this part of our local history.

 Veterans, and the loved ones of veterans, are welcome and encouraged to participate.